JonathanWoollett-Light/cogent/README.md

  - [Cargo](https://crates.io/crates/cogent)
  - [Documentation](https://docs.rs/cogent/)

+## A note

+I am currently working on some GPU compute stuff that I will eventually use in Cogent.
+This is why for now development of Cogent is paused (or atleast development of user facing stuff).

 ## Introduction

 Cogent is a very basic library for training basic neural networks for classification tasks.